07th-mod/python-patcher/README.md

 The project is currently setup to use with the IDE `Pycharm`, so use IDE this if possible.

+## JSON Mod Definition

+The patcher reads the file `installData.json` to figure out what mods are available.
+The spec for this file is defined as a `Codable` Swift struct in `JSONValidator/Sources/JSONValidator/JSONValidator.swift`

 ## HTTPGUI / Web Interface

 The web interface component is located in the httpGUI folder.